Under-sink system for low treatment capacities (max. 50 l/h)

 Filter products

 The pre-filter section is a filter unit consisting of a pre-filter with backwash and an activated carbon filter.
 It was developed for use in regions with poor water quality.
 Its main purpose is to protect downstream softening and osmosis systems that could be damaged by impurities in the water.
 Pre-filter with backwash: This filter mechanism removes coarse dirt particles and impurities from the water.
 The backwash technology allows the filter to be cleaned regularly, ensuring a long service life and constant performance.
 Activated carbon filter: The activated carbon filter removes chemical impurities, chlorine and unpleasant odours that are often found in drinking water.
 This additionally purifies the water and improves its quality.
 This pre-filter section efficiently protects your downstream systems by removing coarse particles, organic substances and chemicals.
 The pre-filter section is available in three different versions.
 Basic version Standard version Advanced version 882027 Advanced variant Pre-filtration consisting of an automatically operating backwash filter (backwash interval programmable), downstream activated carbon filter and pressure booster for the inlet to the pre-filtration.
 A pressure boost must be provided for line pressures < 3 bar in order to ensure a sufficiently high inlet pressure for the under-sink system.
+Frequently Asked Questions What is the Advanced pre-filter stage in the NeoPureMini designed for?
+Its main purpose is to protect downstream water softeners and reverse osmosis systems, which could be damaged by impurities in the water.
+What components are included in the Advanced version?
+An automatically backwashing pre-filter, an activated carbon filter and a pressure booster for the inlet.
+Why is a pressure booster integrated?
+To ensure stable operation of the under-sink system even at low mains pressure.
+Can the backwashing filter be cleaned automatically?
+Yes, the backwashing interval is programmable and takes place automatically.
+What water problems does the activated carbon filter solve?
+The activated carbon filter removes chemical contaminants, chlorine and unpleasant odours that are often found in drinking water.
+When is this Advanced version particularly useful?
+This pre-filter system efficiently protects your downstream systems by removing coarse particles, organic matter and chemicals.
+What is the main function of the pre-filter stage overall?
+It extends the service life of the entire system by providing effective protection for the main components.

 Under-sink system– Compact Solutions for Pure Water Quality Undercounter systems are space-saving, efficient water treatment solutions designed for discreet installation beneath work surfaces.
 They are indispensable in sensitive environments such as medical technology, laboratory furniture, dental clinics, and the MedTec industry.
 These systems reliably deliver purified water – demineralized (DI) water – exactly where it's needed.
 Advantages of Under-sink system: Compact design for integration into furniture and workspaces Easy to incorporate into existing supply systems Reliable multi-stage water purification Hygienic dispensing options for medical applications Example from the HeylNeomeris Range: NeoPureMini – Multi-Stage Under-sink Diluat System Pre-assembled on a stable frame and ready to connect, the NeoPureMini is ideal for installation under lab benches, in dental offices, or in medical furniture modules.
 With multi-stage filtration (including activated carbon, fine filtration, and optional UV stage), it provides high-purity DI water for stringent hygiene requirements in the sterilization of medical instruments in outpatient centers, operating rooms, and clinics.

 The pre-filter section is a filter unit consisting of a pre-filter with backwash and an activated carbon filter.
 It was developed for use in regions with poor water quality.
 Its main purpose is to protect downstream softening and osmosis systems that could be damaged by impurities in the water.
 Pre-filter with backwash: This filter mechanism removes coarse dirt particles and impurities from the water.
 The backwash technology allows the filter to be cleaned regularly, ensuring a long service life and constant performance.
 Activated carbon filter: The activated carbon filter removes chemical impurities, chlorine and unpleasant odours that are often found in drinking water.
 This additionally purifies the water and improves its quality.
 This pre-filter section efficiently protects your downstream systems by removing coarse particles, organic substances and chemicals.
 The pre-filter section is available in three different versions.
 Basic version Standard version Advanced version 882025 Basic version Pre-filtration consisting of a manually operated backwash filter and downstream activated carbon filter.
+Frequently Asked Questions What is the purpose of the basic pre-filter stage in the NeoPureMini?
+It protects the under-sink unit from coarse particles of dirt in the tap water.
+What filter technology is included in the basic version?
+Pre-filtration consisting of a manually operated backwash filter followed by an activated carbon filter.
+Does the basic version feature automatic backwashing of the filter?
+No, in the basic version described, backwashing is not automatic but is carried out via a manually operated backwash filter.
+What is the main purpose of this pre-filter stage?
+Its main purpose is to protect downstream water softening and reverse osmosis systems, which could be damaged by impurities in the water.
+Why should I use a pre-filter stage at all?
+It extends the service life of the downstream system.
+When is the basic version sufficient?
+When the water quality is stable, only slightly contaminated and the water pressure is sufficient.

 The pre-filter section is a filter unit consisting of a pre-filter with backwash and an activated carbon filter.
 It was developed for use in regions with poor water quality.
 Its main purpose is to protect downstream softening and osmosis systems that could be damaged by impurities in the water.
 Pre-filter with backwash: This filter mechanism removes coarse dirt particles and impurities from the water.
 The backwash technology allows the filter to be cleaned regularly, ensuring a long service life and constant performance.
 Activated carbon filter: The activated carbon filter removes chemical impurities, chlorine and unpleasant odours that are often found in drinking water.
 This additionally purifies the water and improves its quality.
 This pre-filter section efficiently protects your downstream systems by removing coarse particles, organic substances and chemicals.
 The pre-filter section is available in three different versions.
 Basic version Standard version Advanced version 882026 Standard version Pre-filtration consisting of an automatically operating backwash filter (backwash interval programmable) and downstream activated carbon filter.
+Frequently Asked Questions What is the standard pre-filter system used for?
+It protects downstream water softeners and reverse osmosis systems from contaminants in the water.
+What components make up the standard version?
+An automatic backwash filter and a downstream activated carbon filter.
+What is the role of the backwash filter?
+It removes coarse dirt particles and cleans itself automatically on a regular basis through backwashing.
+What is the function of the activated carbon filter?
+The activated carbon filter removes chemical contaminants, chlorine and unpleasant odours that are often found in drinking water.
+How is the service life of the pre-filter ensured?
+The backwash technology allows the filter to be cleaned regularly, ensuring a long service life and consistent performance.
+Why is the pre-filter stage important for systems?
+It prevents damage to sensitive downstream systems such as reverse osmosis units.
+This filter mechanism removes coarse dirt particles and impurities from the water.

 The pressure booster line for under-sink systems has the task of providing the required amount of water at sufficient pressure for the connected consumers.
 These consumers include container washing systems, cleaning and disinfection devices and sterilisers.
 Boosting the pressure ensures that these devices are constantly supplied with the required amount of water, while at the same time optimising the pressure ratios to meet the demand.
 Another important aspect of the pressure booster line is the circulation of the treated water.
 If no demineralised water is withdrawn by the appliances, the treated water is returned from the tank and fed to the mixing bed.
 This continuous circulation prevents contamination of the demineralised water, as it is always in motion and cannot stagnate.
 This means that the high water quality is always guaranteed.
 The standard version of the pressure booster station consists of a 100 litre round tank with a water lock and a sterile filter.
 Replenishment of the demineralised water is ensured by an integrated fill level sensor.
 If the fill level falls below the defined minimum fill level, demineralised water production starts automatically and is stopped when the set maximum fill level is reached.
 Larger tank volumes are available on request.